Close

 Step 7: Decision and Collection

-Receive approval notifications and collect visas from designated locations.
+Once the consulate receives written authorization, visas are issued and stamped in the holder's passport.
+Upon approval, obtain the Cédula de Identidad, Uruguay's national ID.
 For rejections, review grounds for denial and consider reapplication with additional supporting evidence or legal consultation.